When you're deciding which breast implant is right for you you'll have a few key decisions, such as the implant type and the manufacturer!

 The first silicone breast implants were at the liquid end of the spectrum with a thick solid shell (the outside bit of the implant holding the filling in).

-Inspira silicone gel implants have a unique combination of cohesiveness and softness.
+Inspira Silicone Gel Breast Implants have a unique combination of cohesiveness and softness.
 So, they keep their shape but also tend to feel more natural.

 The Inspira range comes in three different level of cohesiveness: